AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 row and **.colWidth()** parameter for controlling width of a column.

-Sample below demonstrates controlling the height of the first row and width of the second column
+Sample below demonstrates height controlling of the first row and width of the second column.

 ```
   table.rowHeight(0, 30);   // Get first row and set height 30px